yskt0810/bha2022/classdocs/week03.md

 ![](../images/week03/IMG_0958.jpg)

 ...
-An Bio Expart in our Bio Lab tried to use our Cleanbox....
+A Bio Expart in our Lab tried to use our Cleanbox....
 Because the square hole for putting hands into our Cleanbox, she looked struggle to do her works inside there....

 ![](../images/week03/DSC_6108.jpg)

-Well,,, it is complete to make it.
+Anyway,,, it is complete to make it.
 In my experience of Fab Academy works, it is important to make moc-up by cardboard to understand what I want to make....
 I thought I will learn more what the role of Cleanbox, and what are the role of every machines in Bio Lab....

 ---